 Certified Intensive English (CIEP)

-The Certified Intensive English Programme – CIEP is ideal for students who wish to learn English to further their academic study, advance their career, or experience foreign cultures and make new friends.
+The Certified Intensive English Programme – CIEP is ideal for students who wish to learn English to further their academic study and advance their career.

 The ELS CIEP Certification is recognised by more than 650 universities around the world as proof of English language proficiency for admissions in place of IELTS or TOEFL scores.